E-Bulletin

 Alberta

-• Have begun a 5-year program to modernize registry services.
+- Have began a 5-year program to modernize registry services.

-• A New Travis Permitting system is being developed, hope to have it fully operational by January 2025.
-Will automate allot of the permitting process/approvals.
+- New Travis Permitting system being developed, hope to have it fully operational by January of Will automate allot of the permitting process/approvals.

 British Columbia

-• Vehicles up to 31 meters in length, if the legal weight, can operate on 2-lane roads without a pilot car.
+- Vehicles up to 31 metres in length, if legal weight, can operate on 2 lane roads with out a pilot car.

-AMTA also presented to the group on low emission technologies, the increased weights as a result, and the costs associated with it.
-A suggestion was made to put together a task force to talk about and work on these real-life issues associated with adopting low or zero-emission vehicles.
+AMTA also presented to the group on low emission technologies, the increased weights as result, the costs associated with it.
+A suggestion was made to put together a task force to talk about and work on these real-life issues associated with adopting low or zero emission vehicles.
 The PMTC supported both of these task force suggestions.